docker/docs/adminguide.md

-# Docker Trusted Registry Administrator tasks
+# Docker Trusted Registry administrator tasks

-This document explains the tasks and functions an administrator of Docker Trusted Registry needs to understand such as reporting, logging, system management, performance metrics, optimizing the Trusted Registry file size, and deleting containers.
+This document explains the tasks and functions a Docker Trusted Registry administrator needs to understand such as reporting, logging, system management, performance metrics, optimizing the Trusted Registry file size, and deleting containers.
 For tasks Docker Trusted Registry users need to accomplish, such as pushing and pulling images, go to the [User's Guide](userguide.md).
 For using the Trusted Registry user interface (UI) to view, manage, or assign permissions regarding repositories, organizations, and teams, go to the